alimcodescalers/G8_testing/Itsyouonline_testing/README.md

 In this folder we have automated test testsuite for the itsyouonline portal

 **api_testing**
-In this folder we have automated test testsuite for the itsyouonline api

-**jwt_testing**
-In this folder we have automated test testsuite for the itsyouonline jwt
+In this folder we have automated test testsuite for the itsyouonline api & jwt

 **manual_testing**
 In this folder we have manual test testsuite for the itsyouonline site